emuflight/emuflight.github.io/features/Alpha-Beta-Gamma-filter.md

 * `gyro_abg_alpha` (OSD: GYRO ABG ALPHA) Range 0-1000, default 0 (ABG Gyro off)
 * `gyro_abg_boost` (OSD: GYRO ABG BOOST) Range 0-2000, default 275
 * `gyro_abg_half_life` (OSD: GYRO ABG HL) Range 0-10000, default 50

+From testing Alpha Beta Gamma filter should only be used in conjunction with a lowpass filter.
+Results of the lowpass Alpha Beta Gamma filter combo do show better results than just a lowpass filter on its own, and is thus still worth persuing.